-$ echo "net.ipv4.tcp_syncookies = 1" >> /etc/sysctl.conf
+echo "net.ipv4.tcp_syncookies = 1" >> /etc/sysctl.conf

+>

-Another useful example for /proc entries which are the /proc/sys/fs/file-max which specifies the maximum number of open files that Linux can support at any one time.
+> Another useful example which is the /proc/sys/fs/file-max, this entry specifies the maximum number of open files that Linux can support at any one time.

+>

-$ sysctl -w "fs.file-max=96992" $ echo "fs.file-max = 96992" >> /etc/sysctl.conf sysfs is usually mounted at the /sys mount point.
+> $ sysctl -w "fs.file-max=96992" $ echo "fs.file-max = 96992" >> /etc/sysctl.conf sysfs is usually mounted at the /sys mount point.
 The sysfs can be used to get information about kernel devices, modules, the system bus, firmware, and so on.